eblokhin/weather-app-dev-test/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

-Instead of ejecting consider changing default react-scripts configurations with [craco](https://github.com/gsoft-inc/craco) which already enabled in this repo.
+Instead of ejecting consider changing default react-scripts configurations with [craco](https://github.com/gsoft-inc/craco) which is already included in this repo.

 To debug craco setup there's a VS code `.vscode/launch.json` file with debug configuration

 ## Static icons

-There's a special script to download weather icons assets from open weather.
+There's a special script available to download weather icons assets from open weather.
 Check out `bin/download.sh`.
 To make it executable run `sudo chmod +x ./bin/download.sh` on linux and macos

 ## Learn More